SEC505: Securing Windows with PowerShell and the Critical Security Controls

 SECURITY 505: Securing Windows with PowerShell and the Critical Security Controls

 What is Windows Hello in Windows 10?
 How can we defend against pass-the-hash attacks, administrator account compromise, and the lateral movement of hackers inside our networks?
 How do we actually implement the Critical Security Controls on Windows in a large environment?
-How can we significantly reduce the client-side exploits that lead to advanced persistent threat malware infections?
 We tackle these tough problems in SEC505: Securing Windows with PowerShell and the Critical Security Controls.

 Your adversaries want to elevate their privileges to win control over your servers and domain controllers, so a major theme of this course is controlling administrative powers through Group Policy and PowerShell scripting.

 Learning PowerShell is probably the single best new skill for Windows administrators, especially with the trend toward cloud computing.
 Most of your competition in the job market lacks scripting skills, so knowing PowerShell is a great way to make your resume stand out.
 This course devotes the entire first day to PowerShell, then we do more PowerShell exercises throughout the rest of the week.
 Don't worry, you don't need any prior scripting experience to attend, we will learn PowerShell as we go along together.

 SEC505 will also prepare you for the GIAC Certified Windows Security Administrator (GCWN) certification exam to prove your Windows security expertise.
 The GCWN certification counts toward getting a Master's Degree in information security from the SANS Technology Institute (www.sans.edu) and also satisfies the Department of Defense 8570 computing environment requirement.